-Unit Tests (equally weighted) 50%
+Unit Tests (equally weighted) 50% Labs 10% Pre- Labs, Assignments, Quizzes 10% Final Exam (Cumulative) 30%

-Labs 10% Late penalty 20% per day for up to 2 days.

-Assignments, Quizzes 10% Late penalty 20% per day for up to 2 days.

-Final Exam (Cumulative) 30%

 All tests and exams MUST be written at the scheduled times unless PRIOR arrangements have been made with the instructor.
 A missed test (exam) will result in a score of ZERO on that test (exam).
 Only in very specific cases may student be given an opportunity to make up a missed exam (student will be presented with a different version of the exam).
 Doctor, lawyer or police documentation may be required.
 The final exam is 3 hours long and is scheduled by the registrars' office during NWP Exam weeks.
 Do not book vacation in this time period.